 Our last port we were heading to was St Florent, which lays at the base of the Cap Corse peninsula.
 To reach here we had to pass the Desert des Agriates, with all the twists and turns of this road.
 This road is stunning, with hidden valleys and beautiful glimpses of the coast and the distant St Florent.

-On the outskirts, we stopped to see the stunning villas of L’Ancre Bleue and Villa Clea.
+On the outskirts, we stopped to see the stunning L’Ancre Bleue.
 After a detour, we viewed La Citaj (situated in the same area as La Petite Citaj and Casetta Feliceta, both ideal for couples) a stunning Premium property with very wide exposed floorboards, which told me this building had history to it.

 We reached the town of St Florent at lunchtime and we had been told to try an artisan ice cream by the harbour – we did as we were told!